seznam/ima/.changeset/honest-fireants-invite.md

 "@ima/server": patch
 ---

-Added `X-Request-ID` to response headers and revival settings.
+Added `X-Request-ID` to revival settings.
 Can be accesed through $IMA.$RequestID